Solar panel quotes: 7 questions to ask before installing solar

 Your first task is to ask the installer about their experience and credentials, including specific certifications.

-One of the most important accreditations to look out for is the Microgeneration Certification Scheme (MCS), which ensures that installers meet industry standards.
-Without MCS accreditation, you’re exposing yourself to the risks of a sub-standard installation that may cause problems further down the line.
+The most important accreditations to look out for are Flexi-Orb and the Microgeneration Certification Scheme (MCS), which both ensure that installers meet industry standards.
+Without either of these accreditations, you’ll expose yourself to a sub-standard installation, which may cause problems further down the line.

-Having an MCS-accredited solar panel installation also means you’re eligible for solar export tariffs via the Smart Export Guarantee, which enables you to sell your excess electricity to the grid.
+Having an MCS or Flexi-Orb accredited solar panel installation also means you’re eligible for solar export tariffs via the Smart Export Guarantee, which enables you to sell your excess electricity to the grid.

 Other important associations that signify the installer follows best practices and is competent in their field include:

-• National Association of Professional Inspectors (NAPIT) - another industry standards scheme, similar to the MCS
+• National Association of Professional Inspectors (NAPIT) - another industry standards scheme

 • Home Insulation and Energy Systems Quality Assured Contractors Scheme (HIES) - this protects your deposit in the event of your solar installation not happening